Contents

 Anne Frank and her family went into hiding in July 1942, and they chose a hidden space behind Otto Frank’s office as their hiding spot.

 Anne Frank spent 761 days in the Secret Annex.
-Anne had to share her room with Fritz Pfeffer.
+Anne had to share her room with Fritz Pfeffer, a German dentist and Jewish refugee.
 Living in such close quarters often led to tensions.

 Anne Frank’s arrest

-On 4 August 1944, the people in hiding were arrested by the Gestapo.
+On August 4, 1944, the people in hiding were arrested by the Gestapo.
 The Frank family was transported to Westerbork transit camp in the Netherlands.
-From there, they were sent to Auschwitz on 3rd September.
-Anne and her sister Margot were transferred to Bergen-Belsen in Germany the following month.
+From there, they were sent to Auschwitz on September 3, 1944.
+Anne and her sister, Margot, were transferred to Bergen-Belsen in Germany the following month.
 Anne’s mother, Edith, died in early January, just before the evacuation of Auschwitz.
 Due to the terrible conditions at Bergen-Belsen, both Anne and Margot contracted typhus.
 They died in February or March of 1945.
 Otto Frank, the only survivor of those in hiding, was found hospitalized at Auschwitz when it was liberated by Soviet troops on January 27, 1945.

 The video diary